frankboyop/joker2.0/README.md

 #### Compose Example

-You can deploy Group Butler by running:
+You can deploy joker by running:

 `make easy_deploy`